-This report assesses the potential significance of noise and vibration impacts resulting from the Solar Blue Project proposed in Kings County, California.
-The Solar Blue Project will occupy an approximately 1,895-acre site generally located to the southeast of Avenal Cutoff Road, south of Laurel Avenue, and west of 22nd Avenue.
-The is bounded on the south by the Madison Avenue alignment, and is bisected from north to south by the unimproved 25th Avenue alignment.
+This report assesses the potential significance of noise and vibration impacts resulting from the Chestnut Solar Project proposed in Kings County, California.
+The Project will occupy an approximately 1,040-acre site generally located to the northwest of State Route 41, south of Laurel Avenue, and west of 22nd Avenue.

-The Solar Blue Project is planned to generate at total of 250 MW (AC) of electrical output from solar photovoltaic (PV) modules.
-The project is planned to be constructed over an 18-month period commencing in 2020.

-The solar modules will be mounted on a series of horizontal single-axis trackers which will be oriented north-south and will rotate the solar arrays in an east-west direction.
-The solar modules produce direct current (DC) power and the electricity travels to power conversion stations (PCS) via underground cables to be converted to alternating current (AC) power.
-The project will include a total of 100 PCSs with power rating of 2.5 MW each, which will step up the generated power to a collection voltage of 34.5-kV.
+The project is planned to generate a total of 150 megawatts (MW) of electrical output from solar photovoltaic (PV) modules, and is planned to be constructed over an approximate 12-month period from mid-2020 through mid-2021.
+The solar modules will be mounted on a series of horizontal single-axis trackers which will be oriented north-south and rotate the solar arrays in an east-west direction.
+The solar modules output direct current (DC) power and the electricity travels to an inverter via underground cables to be converted to alternating current (AC) power.